Nobuko JoAnne Miyamoto

-Nobuko JoAnne Miyamoto (born November 14, 1939) is a Japanese American folk singer, songwriter, author, and activist in the Asian American Movement.
+Nobuko JoAnne Miyamoto (born November 14, 1939) is a Japanese-American folk singer, songwriter, author, and activist in the Asian American Movement.
 She was a member of the band Yellow Pearl along with Chris Kando Iijima and Charlie Chin.
 They are known for co-creating the 1973 folk album A Grain of Sand: Music for the Struggle by Asians in America.
 This album is considered the first Asian-American album in history.
 She was a member of the band Warriors of the Rainbow during the late 1970s.

 In 2021, Miyamoto released an album titled 120,000 Stories, named after the approximate number of Japanese Americans, Miyamoto included, who were incarcerated by the U.S. government during World War II.
-She uses her music as a platform for her activism concerning issues such as the Asian American Movement, the Black Lives Matter Movement, and climate change.
+She uses her music as a platform for her activism concerning issues stemming from climate change and of concern from the Asian American and the Black Lives Matter movements.

 Early life

-Miyamoto was born in Los Angeles, California, on November 14,1939.
+Miyamoto was born in Los Angeles, California, on November 14, 1939.
 According to Miyamoto, her earliest memory is of Santa Anita Park racetrack, where she and her family were being temporarily held before being sent to the incarceration camps for Japanese Americans following President Franklin D. Roosevelt's signing of Executive Order 9066, which authorized this mass imprisonment.
 Miyamoto and her family were sent to Glasgow, Montana, after her father volunteered to work harvesting beets on a farm.
 They were eventually released to live with Miyamoto's grandfather in Parker, Idaho, and later Ogden, Utah, until the end of World War II.

 Dancing career

-Miyamoto started dancing in the years following the war.
-She began appearing in films and productions, where she was known and credited as Joanne Miya.
+Miyamoto started dancing in the years following the war and began appearing in films and productions, where she was known and credited as Joanne Miya.
 When she was 15, she appeared in the film version of The King and I (1956).

 She played Francisca, the girlfriend of one of the Sharks, in the 1961 film version of West Side Story, appearing in all of the Sharks' musical numbers.

+While performing in the Broadway run of Rogers and Hammerstein's Flower Drum Song, Miyamoto became disenchanted with the representation of Asians in American popular culture, leaving the cast and moving to Seattle.